 To mix the neutral colours, then, you simply mix complementary colours together.
 These are the colours that appear opposite one another on the wheel.
 Magenta is opposite green, cyan is opposite red and yellow is opposite violet.

 Using the three primaries, you can make warm or cool greys, browns and shades close to black.
 By mixing ultramarine, cadmium red and yellow together, a crisp and dark black can be made.

 If a neutral colour looks more like grey, this means it is a cool neutral and that it has a bias towards blue.
 If a colour looks more like a brown then it consists of more yellow or red than blue.

+Another central part of colour theory is how colours combine and interact with one another.
 When artists and designers create their works, they use colour with intention.
 By doing this they know they can trigger certain reactions in their viewers.

 There are five colour schemes that allow artists to achieve harmony in their designs.
 These colour schemes are based on viewing colours on a colour wheel like this:

 - Analogous: the three colours that are located next to one another on the colour wheel.

 - Complementary: directly opposite each other on the colour wheel, these are contrasting colours.

 - Split-complementary: analogous colour scheme, with the middle colour missing and the contrasting colour in its place.